 With our state-of-the-art software, we’re able to develop a custom plan that distributes your assets, knowledge and support resources to the departments that need them, allowing everyone to do their job effectively and with high levels of visibility.
 We use our software not only to track information and commitments about assets — like when, where, why and how they’ll be used in the future — but also to establish incentives and track performance and behaviors important for building trust and enabling test process acceleration and cost competitiveness.
 That means that not only will your equipment be distributed evenly and fairly, but you’ll have real-time information on the status of your equipment, projects and support teams, and a constantly updating plan that maps out the most efficient solution to your team’s equipment needs.

-This level of visibility combined with our catalog of core-solutions narratives – that we use to tailor specific narratives – targeted at the concerns of specific roles begin to shift the moods of distrust first to moods of prudence then of trust.
+The level of visibility enabled by our technical solution, executed with our Culture Change Algorithm and combined with our catalog of core-solutions narratives – that we use to tailor specific narratives – targeted at the concerns of specific roles begin to shift the moods of distrust first to moods of prudence then of trust.
 When people have this visibility and the narratives they hear about the project are complete and address their concerns for how to get their job done more effectively they jump on board.
 Usually, the biggest proponents of hoarding become the biggest fans of the new way of operating because it works better for them and, in the end, they are all just trying to do the best job possible for their company and their colleagues.
 The vicious cycle of distrust-causing delays becomes a virtuous cycle of trust-building and acceleration.
 People and teams start to Work Together, Better and have more fun in the process getting tests done faster and contributing to the success of their company.

 See how a Blueprint-for-Action baselined their situation and rapidly installed Scireo suite.
 It enabled a 50% reduction in obsolete equipment, provided equipment for their growing workforce and solved their compliance challenges.